 2651 Blackbridge Road York, PA 17406

 The York County Resource Recovery Center is a waste-to-energy facility that uses the best available state-of-the-art waste management technology to convert municipal solid waste into a smaller volume of ash and produce electricity.
 All York County combustible household waste is managed at this facility.
-Owned by the York County Solid Waste Authority, the Center occupies 22 acres of a 150-acre site located in Manchester Township.
+Owned by the York County Solid Waste Authority, the Center’s permitted acreage is 83 of a 140-acre site located in Manchester Township.
 Administrative offices, an Education Center, a Yard Waste Transfer Facility, and a Recycle Drop-off Center are also part of this acreage.
 Manchester Township has a host community agreement with the Authority and receives revenue from the Center in accordance with Pennsylvania’s Act 101.

 The Resource Recovery Center has been in operation since 1989.
 The Authority has a service agreement authorizing Covanta Holding Corporation to maintain and operate the Center through 2035.
 As a result of outstanding safety efforts the facility has received a “Star” designation from the Occupational Safety and Health Administration (OSHA).
 The facility is one of 4,000-plus sites in the United States (out of a possible 5.2 million) recognized by OSHA as having achieved Star status.
 The Authority also has a long-term contract with Metropolitan Edison to purchase the electricity generated by the waste-to- energy technology.
 Under PA legislation, the York County Resource Recovery Center is designated as a tier II source of alternative energy.
 This means alternative fuel (garbage)–not a form of fossil fuel–is used in the production of electricity.